amirkrifa/automotive_ml_usecase/README.md

 ## Goal

-Predict where a person is heading to next (that is, where the next trip-end will be transmitted from) based on the time and the location of the trip-start.
+- Task 1: Predict where a person is heading to next (that is, where the next trip-end will be transmitted from) based on the time and the location of the trip-start.

+- Task 2: For each received event, predict where a person is heading to next (that is, where the next trip-end will be transmitted from) based on the partial trajectories calculated for each event.

 ## Dataset description

 The dataset contains the following variables: